Carl C:son Bonde: Military career

-He was commissioned as an officer in the Life Regiment Hussars (K 3) in 1917 with the rank of second lieutenant and he graduated from Stockholm School of Economics in 1933.
+He was commissioned as an officer in 1917 and was assigned to the Life Regiment Hussars (K 3) in 1917 as a second lieutenant.
+He graduated from Stockholm School of Economics in 1933.
 Bonde served as a captain in the General Staff in 1935 and he was military attaché in London from 1937 to 1938.
 He was a company commander in the Swedish Volunteer Corps during the Winter War in Finland from 1939 to 1940 and he was promoted to major in 1940.
 Bonde was a battalion commander in the Finnish Army from 1941 to 1942 and he became a Finnish lieutenant colonel in 1942.

 When the German-friendly head of the Domestic Department in the Swedish Defence Staff, Major Thorwald Lindquist, was dismissed in October 1943, he was replaced with the Western-friendly Bonde who also was promoted to lieutenant colonel.
 Bonde was active in Operation Stella Polaris in 1944 before being relocated by the government to the National Swedish Office for Aliens (Statens utlänningskommission) where he was a member from 1944 to 1945.
 Bonde was promoted to colonel in the reserve in 1945 and retired from the army in 1957.